Anmolhive/Popup-JS-Jquery/README.md

 This is Anmol Singh.

-What you are witness, Is A Simple Code Which Open A popup, Close It If User click on Cross Icon,
+What you are witnessing,
+Is A Simple Code That Open A popup,
+Close It If the User clicks on Cross Icon,
-And Also, Close it When An User Click Outside Of Popup.
+And Also, Close it When An User Click Outside Of the Popup.

-In This Repository, There Is No Garbeg Not Even HTML Popup, Only Jquery
+In This Repository, There Is No Garbeg Not Even HTML Popup, Only Jquery.